Skip to main content

 Do not stop at pass/fail metric columns.
 An accent can pass binary task metrics while the recording shows the agent mis-heard a name, number, or address.
 Treat very short calls, very long calls, latency spikes, and UNKNOWN or unscored metrics as spot-check triggers.

+Open representative completed simulations from each accent, especially the lowest-scoring and most surprising rows from the grouped report.
+Listen to the recording and read the transcript to confirm how your agent handled the accent.
 If the listening pass affects a release decision, send representative simulations to Human Review.
 Use a review project to collect ground-truth labels for questions such as whether your agent captured the required information, recovered after mis-recognition, and completed the task.
 Use Collaborative mode when you want one shared answer per simulation, or Individual mode when you want independent reviewer agreement.

 7. Understand The Results